Getting Started Guide for Leica BLK3D

 - The Leica BLK3D has to be at least software version 2.08.1569.
 When you connect the Leica BLK3D to the internet it will automatically update to the latest version.

-- Your computer must run Windows 10, otherwise you cannot connect the Leica BLK3D to the PC and copy the Leica BLK3D project files from the Leica BLK3D to your computer.
+- Your computer must run Windows 10 or Windows 11, otherwise you cannot connect the Leica BLK3D to the PC and copy the Leica BLK3D project files from the Leica BLK3D to your computer.

 - ELCOVISION 10 must be version 9.040 or newer.